-As a part of the overall Athlete Wellbeing and Support Services, the Academy supports the partnership with Sports Chaplaincy Australia and the Fellowship of Christian Athletes (FCA360 Australia) for the provision of a non-denominational Sport Chaplain.
+As a part of the overall Athlete Wellbeing and Support Services, the Academy supports a partnership with the Fellowship of Christian Athletes Australia, for the provision of non-denominational Sport Chaplaincy.

 This is a quality opportunity to support the needs of our aspiring athletes, their families and coaching and support staff members; when they just need someone to talk to, or have a problem needing greater support.